jackhansom/jackhansom.github.io/_posts/2016-10-31-Raspberry-Pi-3-Spark-Cluster.md

 {% endhighlight %}
 If you have more than one slave, add them all to this file and propagate these changes to all the nodes

-Once this is done, you should be able to run the start-master.sh and start-slaves.sh shell scripts.
-One option is to run both of these from the master node, and if the configuration is set correctly, we can start a spark-shell or submit a job to spark using the master and slaves as executors.
+Once this is done, you should be able to run the start-master.sh and start-slaves.sh shell scripts from the master node, and if the configuration is set correctly, we can start a spark-shell or submit a job to spark using the master and slaves as executors.
+To start a spark shell using the cluster, check the master URL at the UI at port 8080, and run the following:
+{% highlight css %}
+spark-shell --master spark://[master_ip]:7077
+{% endhighlight %}
+This should now be an interactive spark shell running on the raspberry pi cluster!
 Make sure to check the logs that are created when running start-master.sh and start-slaves.sh to make no errors were raised.
-You should also be able to check the web UI generated when calling spark-shell to check that there are the correct number of executors.
+You should also be able to check the web UI generated at port 8080 and the UI at port 4040 when calling spark-shell to check that there are the correct number of executors, and that they are alive and well.

 [insert image of cluster in all its glory]